LLNL/sundials/doc/shared/suncontrol/SUNControl_Description.rst

       SUNControl_Type id = SUNControl_GetType(C);

-.. c:function:: void SUNControl_Destroy(SUNControl C)
+.. c:function:: int SUNControl_Destroy(SUNControl C)

    Deallocates the controller *C*.
 If this is not provided by the implementation, the base wrapper routine will free both the *content* and